JohnReeves/computational-geometry/01 Polygon Triangulation/01 Art Gallery Theorems/readme.md

 We can also experiment with different definitions and different data structures to find out what suits the algorithms and real world models best.

-`Jordan's curve theorem - Every simple closed plane curve divides the plane into two components, called the interior and exterior of the curve`
+`Therem 1.1.1 Jordan's curve theorem - Every simple closed plane curve divides the plane into two components, the boundaed interior of the curve and the unbounded exterior`

-An obvious statement but difficult to prove.
+An obvious statement which is difficult to prove.

+Often a polygon is considered to be the segments bounding the region, and not the region itself.
+In the book, the notation of delta P is used to represent the boundary of P, where delta P is a subset of P. Allowing for the limitations of the mathematical symbols in github markdown, delta P uses symbol for the partial derivative!

+By convention, the vertices of a polygon are listed in counterclockwise order, such that the interior region is always to the left when following a boundary traversal.

+`Theorem 1.1.2 the art gallery theorem - how many points of light are needed to illuminate the entire polygon`